 When locals heard about the whales, they quickly came to help by feeding them frozen fish and digging the ice to make sure the whales had enough room to breathe.
 But the winter is harsh in North-Eastern Russia, and the whales would soon die under the thick ice pack.

-In early February 1985, Russia called Moskva in to break a channel through the ice pack and free the trapped belugas.
+In early February 1985, the authorities called Moskva to break a channel through the ice pack and free the trapped belugas.
 Moskva raced against time and dropping temperatures to reach the whales before they ran out of breathing pools or starved to death.
-Upon arrival to the ice pack, the ice was so thick that the captain called the mission off.
-However, after dozens of whales started to perish, Moskva loaded on a full tank of fuel and plunged into the ice to rescue them.
-While the icebreaker was working to open a channel for the whales to escape, helicopters were dropping fresh fish above their breathing holes to feed them.
+Upon arrival at the site, the ice was so thick that the captain called the mission off.
+However, after dozens of whales started to perish, Moskva loaded a full tank of fuel and plunged into the ice to rescue them.
+While the icebreaker was working to open a channel for the whales to escape, helicopters dropped fresh fish above their breathing holes to feed them.

 After a couple of days, Moskva and its crew finally reached the whales.
-However, the belugas were weak and afraid of the massive 400 feet-long ship and its propellers.
+However, the belugas were weak and afraid of the giant 400-foot-long ship and its propellers.
 No one knows how to speak beluga; so the Moskva slowly opened larger pools for the animals to breathe, feed, rest, and relax a bit.
 Yet, they still refused to follow the ship in the canal back to the open ocean.
 What happened next sounds unreal …

 Music is the universal language